I’ve Had My Baby - Now What?: Breastfeeding During the First Week

 How do I know my baby is getting enough milk?

 A great way to be sure baby is getting enough breastmilk is to keep a physical log of all feedings (start time and length), as well as all pees and poops.
-A baby who is taking enough milk from mom will be feeding 8 or more times in 24 hours, for 30-45 minutes, and having 1 pee diaper and 1 poop diaper per day of life, until day 5.
+A baby who is taking enough milk will be feeding 8 or more times in 24 hours, for 30-45 minutes, and having 1 pee diaper and 1 poop diaper per day of life, until day 5.
 For example, on day 1, baby should be having 1 pee and 1 poop diaper, day 2, 2 of each, etc. After day 5, baby should be having 5 or so of each per day.
 A baby who is getting enough should be satisfied for approximately an hour or two after feeding.
 However, most babies will cluster feed for a 4-5 hour period during the day, when they may want to eat more frequently.
 This is normal baby behavior!

 How much milk does my baby actually need?